UglyWillDuckling/diamond-mine/Emerald/emerald/work/calls/CRM/architecture/Architecture meet 2025-02-28.md

 1. **don't use** **permissions** in the first version
 	1. just use the UI to limit access by [[luqa role|role]]
-2. setup a meeting for next week to discuss the [[aws]] implementation
+2. setup a meeting for next week to discuss the [[AWS]] implementation
 	- [[php-examples-for-aws-lambda0.6-MVC-to-microservice at master · aws-samplesphp-examples-for-aws-lambda]]
 	- [[The serverless LAMP stack part 6 From MVC to serverless microservices  Amazon Web Services]]
 	- ..